-Support and share current research on recreation, active living and sport, as well as best practices for program design and delivery.
+- Support and share research and best practices for program design and delivery.

-Establish a mechanism to support interdepartmental and cross-sectoral network and consultations, and report on progress in achieving policy outcomes.
+- Establish a mechanism to support interdepartmental and cross-sector network and consultations and report on progress in achieving policy outcomes.

-What will success look like in ten years?
+What does success look like in ten years?

-More tourists come to Alberta to enjoy recreation, active living and sport activities such as ecotourism or adventure tourism.
+- More visitors come to Alberta to enjoy active living, recreation and sport activities.